2010 FIA WTCC Race of Morocco

 The 2010 FIA WTCC Race of Morocco was the second round of the 2010 World Touring Car Championship season and the second running of the FIA WTCC Race of Morocco.
-It was held at the Marrakech Street Circuit in Marrakech, Morocco on 2 May 2010.
+It was held at the Marrakech Street Circuit in Marrakesh, Morocco on 2 May 2010.
 The two races were won by Gabriele Tarquini for SR-Sport and Andy Priaulx for BMW Team RBM, but both races were heavily affected by safety car periods.

 Background

 After the first round in Brazil, Chevrolet driver Yvan Muller was tied at the top of the drivers' standings with SR-Sport's Tarquini.
 Scuderia Proteam Motorsport's Sergio Hernández was leading the Yokohama Independents' Trophy.

 Swiss team Maurer Motorsport joined the grid for Morocco, running a pair of Chevrolet Lacettis for local drivers Ismaïl Sbaï and Youssaf El Marnissi.

 Report

 Testing and free practice

 Zengõ-Dension Team driver Norbert Michelisz was fastest in Friday's test session, with SR-Sport driver Tom Coronel second Chevrolet's Robert Huff third.
 The session was red flagged when Sbaï put his Lacetti into the wall, while Maurer Motorsport teammate El Marnissi stopped with technical problems.
 Chevrolet factory driver Alain Menu also crashed during the session on the dusty track, hitting a wall and causing considerable damage to his car.

 Tarquini topped the first practice session on Saturday morning, ahead of BMW driver Priaulx and SR-Sport teammate Tiago Monteiro.
 Franz Engstler was the fastest independent driver.
 Wiechers-Sport's local driver Mehdi Bennani crashed at turn four on his first flying lap.

 Tarquini stayed on top in free practice two with Friday pace setter Michelisz second and Chevrolet driver Muller third.
 Having crashed in the morning session, Bennani was the fastest independent by setting the twelfth fastest time.